 |Target version:||Repertoire 3) Testing phase III|

 This might maybe more a question of taste.
 Right now, we have apis for datatables (/datatables/v1/) and for jQueryUpload (/repertoire/v1/), which fit the needs of the libraries (e.g. for datatables: total records, offset, limit, request id).
 At some point in time, we want to change the list views to datatables and need to implement more filter functions.
 The question is, if we should build more and more special case apis, or a general api for all objects and all usecases (public, datatable ajax calls, internal/foreign services, etc.).
 Right now we have:

 Christoph and Markus once had some reading material about apis, maybe they could give some feedback on this.

-#5 Updated by Markus Lorenz 6 months ago
+#5 Updated by Markus Lorenz about 2 years ago

 I think the important question is what you are serving with the API.

 /repertoire/ looks like a general purpose API which C3S provides and which could be used by mobiles apps or desktop applications as well as other services.
 In this case C3S is the owner of the API and can dictate the design.
 It should follow best practices.